331uw13/3D-Game/README.md

 > [!WARNING]
 > The game is not ready and __may__ run poorly because it is not yet optimized well.
-> Try changing render settings from the menu
+> Try changing render settings from the menu and `game.cfg`

 ---------------------